-The Mennointe was created by Jason Aaron and Steve Dillon.
+The Mennonite was created by Jason Aaron and Steve Dillon.

 The Mennonite refuses to reveal his full name.
-It is hinted but not not revealed for certain that his religious affiliation did not always effect his business methods as when he arrives in Mennonite garb and refuses to accept a gun, his bosses seem surprised, as if he had previously been known to use them.
+It is hinted but not revealed for certain that his religious affiliation did not always affect his business methods as when he arrives in Mennonite garb and refuses to accept a gun, his bosses seem surprised as if he had previously been known to use them.

-The Mennonites are a branch of Christianity that were brought to the U.S. by William Penn and settled mainly in Pennsylvania.
-There trademarks are non-violence and not using electricity, similar to the Amish people.
-The Mennonite obviously disregards the non violence rule, as he is an infamous assassin who used very brutal methods and once worked for Don Rigoletto.
+The Mennonites are a branch of Christianity that was brought to the U.S. by William Penn and settled mainly in Pennsylvania.
+Their trademarks are non-violence and not using electricity, similar to the Amish people.
+The Mennonite obviously disregards the non-violence rule, as he is an infamous assassin who used very brutal methods and once worked for Don Rigoletto.

 Skills and Weapons

-It seems that in the past the Mennonite was willing to use modern weaponery, but chose to attack Castle with a sledgehammer.
-It makes it fitting that resorting to modern weaponery was his downfall.
+It seems that in the past the Mennonite was willing to use modern weaponry, but chose to attack Castle with a sledgehammer.
+It makes it fitting that resorting to modern weaponry was his downfall.